 What should I know about storage and disposal of this medication?

 Keep this medication in the original carton in the refrigerator, protected from light.
 Do not freeze.
 If necessary, each prefilled dosing pen or prefilled syringe can be kept at room temperature for up to 14 days.
 Keep dulaglutide out of reach of children.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose